Jason Isaacs: Early work

-2000's
+2000s

-In 2000, Isaacs starred in the historical epic film The Patriot, starring opposite Mel Gibson and Heath Ledger and playing a sadistic cavalry officer, Colonel William Tavington.
-His portrayal of Tavington was deemed "memorable" by critics".
-According to a Moviefone article, Isaacs' appearance in The Patriot was "his biggest international break to date".
-Although his performance in the film led to rumours that Isaacs would be nominated for the Academy Award for Best Supporting Actor at the 72nd Academy Awards, reaching beyond being typecast as a actor in historical films, Isaacs chose to play a drag queen in his next project, Sweet November (2001), a romantic comedy-drama.
+In 2000, Isaacs appeared in the historical epic film The Patriot, opposite Mel Gibson and Heath Ledger, playing the ill-fated sadistic cavalry officer Colonel William Tavington.
+Critics deemed the performance "memorable"; a Moviefone article called it "his biggest international break to date".
+It led to rumours that Isaacs would be nominated for the Academy Award for Best Supporting Actor at the 73rd Academy Awards.
+Nonetheless, demonstrating his range beyond historic films, Isaacs next chose to play a drag queen in the romantic comedy-drama Sweet November (2001).

-Isaacs has appeared in many other films, most notably as Lucius Malfoy in the Harry Potter series of films (2002–2011).
-Regarding the Harry Potter books by J. K. Rowling, Isaacs has said: "I went off and read the books after the audition and I read the first four books in one sitting – you know – didn't wash, didn't eat, drove around with them on the steering wheel like a lunatic.
+Isaacs has appeared in many other films, most notably as Lucius Malfoy in the Harry Potter series (2002–2011).
+Of the Harry Potter books by J. K. Rowling, he has said: "I went off and read the books after the audition and I read the first four books in one sitting—you know—didn't wash, didn't eat, drove around with them on the steering wheel like a lunatic.
 I suddenly understood why my friends, who I'd thought were slightly backward, had been so addicted to these children's books.
-They're like crack" (from an interview in 2009 on ITV's The Justin Lee Collins Show).
+They're like crack."

-In "The Naked and the Dead", an article published in the San Francisco Chronicle, on 26 November 2006, Neva Chonin names the character Lucius Malfoy one of the 12 "Sexiest Men Who Were Never Alive" and Isaacs one of the 13 "Sexiest Men Who Are Real and Alive".
+In "The Naked and the Dead", an article published in the San Francisco Chronicle on 26 November 2006, Neva Chonin named the character Lucius Malfoy one of the 12 "Sexiest Men Who Were Never Alive" and Isaacs one of the 13 "Sexiest Men Who Are Real and Alive".